LIO (SCSI target): IEEE 1394

 The FireWire SBP-2 fabric module enables Linux to export local storage devices via IEEE 1394, so that other systems can mount them as an ordinary IEEE 1394 storage device.

-IEEE 1394 is a serial bus interface standard for high-speed communications and isochronous real-time data transfer.
+IEEE 1394 is a serial-bus interface standard for high-speed communications and isochronous real-time data transfer.
 It was developed by Apple as "FireWire" in the late 1980s and early 1990s, and Macintosh computers have supported "FireWire target disk mode" since 1999.

 The FireWire SBP-2 fabric module was released with Linux 3.5 on July 21, 2012.

 iSCSI

 The Internet Small Computer System Interface (iSCSI) fabric module allows the transport of SCSI traffic across standard IP networks.

-By carrying SCSI sessions across IP networks, iSCSI is used to facilitate data transfers over intranets and to manage storage over long distances. iSCSI can be used to transmit data over local area networks (LANs), wide area networks (WANs), or the Internet, and can enable location-independent and location-transparent data storage and retrieval.
+By carrying SCSI sessions across IP networks, iSCSI is used to facilitate data transfers over intranets and manage storage over long distances. iSCSI can be used to transmit data over local area networks (LANs), wide area networks (WANs), or the Internet, and can enable location-independent and location-transparent data storage and retrieval.

 The LIO iSCSI fabric module also implements a number of advanced iSCSI features that increase performance and resiliency, such as Multiple Connections per Session (MC/S) and Error Recovery Levels 0-2 (ERL=0,1,2).

 LIO supports all standard Ethernet NICs.

 The iSCSI fabric module was released with Linux 3.1 on October 24, 2011.